robertherdzik/SkrybaMD/Example/StyleGuide.md

 - [4.0 Summary](#40-summary)

 ##  1.0 General
-This guide was last updated for Swift 4.2 on January 22, 2019.

 ##  2.0 Architecture
 Use compiler inferred context to write shorter, clear code.
 (Also see [Type Inference](#type-inference).)